alex08neo/CherryPicker-backend-scrapers/README.md

 # CherryPicker-backend

 ## This repository contains the Scrapers for Event Venue Rental Websites.
-Scrapers will be run by AWS Lambda and cloudwatch which will then transfer data to MongoDB atlas
+Scrapers will be run by AWS Lambda and cloudwatch which will then transfer data to MongoDB atlas.

 ## Libraries used: